Actor Treat Williams dies aged 71 after motorcycle accident - ExBulletin

 Actor Treat Williams dies aged 71 after motorcycle accident

-Williams raved about his first film work, saying in a 2011 interview with audiovisual club that “Hair” was “the greatest cinematic experience of my life”.
+He gained acclaim at 28 in the film version of Hair, earning a Golden Globe nomination for Best New Star, and went to Prince of the City, Smooth Talk opposite Laura Dern and Things to Do in Denver When Youre Dead. .

-“It was just really, really fun,” he said.
-“I loved John Savage and Beverly D’Angelo, and Milos Forman is one of the greatest filmmakers of all time.
-It was truly an honor to be a part of that.”
+In all, Williams racked up more than 120 film and television credits over a four-decade career that still continued.

-He is survived by his wife, Pam Van Sant, and their children, Gill Williams and Elinor Williams.
+He is survived by his wife, Pam Van Sant, and their two children, Gil and Elinor Williams.

 |